Eric Bostrom

 Eric Bostrom (born November 19, 1976, in San Francisco, California) is an American professional motorcycle racer and brother of Ben Bostrom, who also races motorcycles professionally.

-Bostrom is currently racing in the AMA Superbike series for Attack Kawasaki, but he is better known for being a member of the Austin Ducati and Parts Unlimited Ducati teams in 2004 and 2005, and perhaps best known for riding for the factory Kawasaki team from 1999 to 2003.
+Bostrom raced in the AMA Superbike series for Attack Kawasaki, but he is better known for being a member of the Austin Ducati and Parts Unlimited Ducati teams in 2004 and 2005, and perhaps best known for riding for the factory Kawasaki team from 1999 to 2003.
 Bostrom raced for Erion Honda in 1998 and Zero Gravity Racing in 1997.

 Statistically, Bostrom's best season was the 2001 season.
-Riding for Kawasaki, he finished a close 2nd to Mat Mladin in the AMA Superbike series and won the AMA Supersport Championship.
+Riding for Kawasaki, he finished a close second to Mat Mladin in the AMA Superbike series and won the AMA Supersport Championship.